Road safety

 Off-road vehicles

 Our northern culture often puts us outside year-round.
 Using off-road vehicles, however, can mean increased risk for injury.
 Please do not let this be you or your family!
-The same road safety rules apply: wear the gear, slow down, drive according to conditions, driver sober and get trained.
+The same road safety rules apply: wear the gear, slow down, drive according to conditions, driver sober and get trained (Ontario Federation Of All Terrain Vehicle Clubs).

 In Sudbury, we need to know where to ride, as described in the City of Greater Sudbury Bylaw for all terrain vehicles (ATVs).

 Parents and caregivers: Children are at an especially high risk when on off road vehicles.
-Be aware of the risk and regulations.
+Be aware of the risk and regulations (Ontario Federation Of All Terrain Vehicle Clubs).

 Cycling